 These facilities are generally for people who have complex medical conditions or injuries and require a high level of care 24/7.
 If your loved one will require intensive and professional medical care following their stay in the hospital, a SNF is probably the best choice for them.

 They’ll have dedicated medical professionals who are equipped to care for them, and you’ll have peace of mind knowing they’re being properly cared for day and night.
 People often stay in SNFs immediately following release from the hospital, then after several weeks or months of recuperation, are able to move into an environment with a slightly less intense level of care, such as an assisted living community.

 Assisted living communities

 Assisted living communities are extremely diverse in the levels of care they provide.
 Many people incorrectly assume that assisted living is only for people who want to permanently move in.
 But actually, many assisted living communities care for people who have recently had a hospital stay and require a certain level of care before returning home.
 These communities help with transportation to doctors’ visits, medication management, dining, and other daily tasks of living while providing companionship in a social community setting.

 Understanding different levels of care for NJ seniors

-UMC at Collingswood, our assisted living community in Camden County, provides customized levels of care to all of our residents.
-Whether they’re staying with us temporarily after hospitalization, or on a permanent basis, our associates can easily adjust care to fit their schedules and preferences.
+Many assisted living facilities in New Jersey provide customized levels of care to each resident.
+Whether they’re staying temporarily after hospitalization, or on a permanent basis, the staff members on-site can easily adjust care to fit their schedules and preferences.

-Many older adults are delighted to find that assisted living at UMC allows them to retain their independence and continue pursuing their hobbies and interests.
-It also brings peace of mind to know that associates are onsite, around the clock to help them with both medical and personal needs when necessary.
+Many older adults are delighted to find that assisted living allows them to retain their independence and continue pursuing their hobbies.
+It also brings peace of mind to know that caregivers are onsite, around the clock to help them with both medical and personal needs when necessary.